Vanilagy/Marbleland/README.md

 - `backupRepositoryRemote` specifies the URI of the remote repository which will be used when pushing.
 You need to make sure you are authorized to push by either including authentication with the URI or configuring your SSH keys.
 - `backupPeriod` specifies the number of seconds between periodic backups.
 - `backupPushSizeLimit` specifies the maximum size of a push to the remote (often, that size is limited).

+Keep in mind that your global git name and email also need to be set for this to work.

 The public backups for https://marbleland.vaniverse.io/ can be found [here](https://github.com/Vanilagy/MarblelandBackups/).